James Dunham: Mysterious fate

 Rumors have persisted that he escaped to Cuba or Mexico.

 Multiple men have been arrested after being misidentified as Dunham.
 In early June 1896, a man reported as Dunham had asked for food near San Miguel, which turned out to be a different outlaw.
 Another suspect was arrested in 1897 in Mexico based on a cursory description; he was cleared of suspicion.
 In 1901, Charles Franklin Crill was arrested in Wichita, Kansas, and brought to San Jose, suspected of being Dunham.
 The next year, Dunham was claimed to be living among the Navajo.
 After a shootout in Arizona, a man was arrested in September 1904; after being told his wounds were fatal, he confessed to being Dunham.
 In September 1908, a Texas man was identified as Dunham; William Hatfield was brought to San Jose and released in November after a preliminary hearing.

 As the trail grew cold, many of the searchers believed he had died by suicide.
 Skeletal remains have been examined to see if they had come from Dunham, starting in 1898.
 Similar stories followed in the ensuing years, including the discovery of bones in the Pacheco Pass area, at least one set which disappeared, possibly in hopes of securing the reward.
 These examinations persisted for at least 40 years.

 Several discredited alternate theories have been advanced, postulating that Dunham had been killed to draw the blame from the real murderer(s).

 Aftermath

 The funeral for the four members of the McGlincy-Wells family was held on May 29; one of the floral offerings from the Independent Order of Odd Fellows quoted Romans 12:19: "Vengeance is mine, I will repay, saith the Lord."
 They were buried at Oak Hill Cemetery in a family plot with Oscar Wells and Robert Brisco; five of the six headstones (all save Oscar's) echo that verse: "Vengeance" (Brisco) "is mine" (McGlincy) "I will repay" (Ada Wells) "saith" (Hattie) "the Lord" (James).

-The infant Percy Osborne Brewer (nee Dunham) was adopted by Mrs. M. T. Brewer in San Francisco, a sister of Ada Wells McGlincy.
+The infant Percy Osborne Brewer (née Dunham) was adopted by Mrs. M. T. Brewer in San Francisco, a sister of Ada Wells McGlincy.

 The McGlincy house remained until the 1960s when it was torn down by the owner, Steve Veitenheimer, who owned the last parcel of McGlincy's orchard.
 The house was approximately where the end of Veitenheimer Lane is today.